mwilliams-sfo/rxjs-worker-pool/README.md

-An investigation of Web Worker pools with RxJS
+An investigation of Web Worker pools with ~~RxJS~~ bespoke Reactive Streams.